Summer 2019 update

-Following the TCFG response to Stage 2 consultation in 2017 technical liaison arrangements were set up with EDF Energy in 2018 prior to our response to Stage 3 in early 2019.
+Following the TCFG response to Stage 2 consultation in 2017 technical liaison arrangements were set up with EDF Energy in 2018 prior to our response to Stages 3 and 4 during 2019.
 The long jetty option for maritime transport has been discontinued.
 A modular beach landing facility will be reassembled for occasional shipment of large components during operation of the station.
 Road-led and Rail-led options are being evaluated for transportation during construction.

 The coastal process potentially affecting Thorpeness could be disruption of longshore sediment transport if sea level rise causes the active beach seaward of the Sizewell stations to be lost.
-EDF modelling continues and TCFG – EDF liaison will be pursued as results are available.
-A similar risk could occur at the Thorpeness defences as anticipated in the management plan.
+EDF modelling continues and TCFG – EDF liaison will be maintained as results become available.

 East Anglia ONE, North & East Anglia TWO windfarms

 TCFG responded to Scottish Power Renewables Stage 4 consultation in March 2019 and liaison continues regarding coastal arrangements for the landing of export cables.
 If the Thorpeness landing option is adopted TCFG proposes that all surface activity must be confined to the yellow hatched area marked Indicative Transition Bay Area of Search on diagram EA1N-DEV-DRG-IBR-000469.
 We have asked for the Horizontal Directional Drilling horizontal and vertical profiles as these are developed.